Writing Your Resume

 Maintain integrate a list of at least three current references, but not the list on your resume.
 Instead, list references on a separate piece of paper, like you, comprising the same position your resume.

-See also Event Coordinator Resume Objectives
+See also Charge Nurse Resume

 If a job description specifically mentioned references, it is not necessary to make a statement on your resume as “references upon request” belong.